hyperledger-archives/grid/examples/splinter/README.md

    `$ docker exec -it gridd-beta bash`

-9. Set an environment variable with the service_id.
+9. Set an environment variable with the service ID.

     ```
     root@gridd-beta:/# export `GRID_SERVICE_ID=01234567-0123-0123-0123-012345678901::grid-scabbard-b'